-While the walleye’s average size is between 15 and 20 inches and 1 and 3 pounds, they can reach maximum lengths of around 35 inches and weights of up to 25lb.
-A few specimens have even reached records weights of around 30lb.
+While the walleye’s average size is between 12 and 20 inches and 1 and 3 pounds, they can reach maximum lengths of around 35 inches and weights of 20 to 23lb.
+The current world record walleye is a much-debated 25lb giant.

 Adult walleye eat a variety of smaller fish, including yellow perch, minnows, and shads.
 Really big specimens can sometimes also devour smaller bass or crappie, while juvenile walleye mostly eat zooplankton and insects.